Croatia is closer than ever!

 Pets (dogs, cats and animals of the marten family) which are either traveling through the Republic of Croatia in the company of their owners, or which are staying in the country on a temporary basis, must, prior to entering the country, be fitted with a microchip or be clearly and legibly marked with a tattooed number prior to being entered in the international certificate issued in accordance with legislation valid in the Republic of Croatia.
 After the first vaccination against rabies carried out at the age of three months, animals must be vaccinated at least six months and no more than one year prior to undertaking the journey, and with regard to booster vaccinations, no more than one year prior to the journey being undertaken.

-The official currency in Croatia is the Kuna (1 Kuna = 100 lipa).
+From 1st January 2023, the official currency in Croatia is the euro.
 Foreign currency may be exchanged in banks, exchange offices, post offices, tourist agencies and hotels.

 Most campings and shops accept Eurocard/Mastercard, American Express, Diners, and Visa.